Skip to main content

 Tonsillitis

 Tonsillitis is an infection which causes a sore throat and swelling of your tonsils.
 It can affect people of all ages but is most common in young children.
 It usually goes away on its own after a few days.
-If not seek advice (see below).
+If not, seek advice.

 Symptoms of tonsillitis